Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications: Introduction

 Another fundamental model we study is a RDS (see \eqref{RDSIntrod}) with a fixed pair of a time-dependent nonlinearity and a driving force.
 It is treated along the same line as the NSE.
-Although the nonlinearity depending on time is a main difficulty in previous studies, we assume less that the nonlinearity only satisfies the basic conditions of continuity, dissipativeness and growth (see \eqref{c:continuityoffRDS}-\eqref{c:boundednessoffRDS}).
-These conditions neither guarantee the unique solvability of \eqref{RDSIntrod} nor provide a suitable so-called symbol space.
+Although the nonlinearity depending on time is a main difficulty in previous studies (see e.g. \cite{CV97, CV02, Lu07, CL09}), we assume less that the nonlinearity only satisfies the basic conditions of continuity, dissipativeness and growth (see \eqref{c:continuityoffRDS}-\eqref{c:boundednessoffRDS}).
+This is owing to no need to construct a so-called symbol space with our method.
+The three conditions neither guarantee the unique solvability of \eqref{RDSIntrod} nor provide a suitable symbol space.
 The assumption on the force is a translation boundedness condition, which is the weakest condition that ensures the existence of a bounded uniformly w.r.t. the initial time absorbing ball.
 We take this ball as a phase space $X$.
 The weak and strong metrics are metrics that induce the usual weak and strong topologies of the space\footnote{$N$ is the number of components of the unknown vector function $u$ of \eqref{RDSIntrod}.} $\left(L^2(\Omega)\right)^N$ restricted on $X$, respectively.
 We verify that all the weak solutions of the RDS \eqref{RDSIntrod} form an evolutionary system satisfying A1.
 Therefore, we obtain the existence and structure of the weak attractors $\Aw$ and $\mathfrak A_{\w}$.
 In addition, if the force is normal in $L_{\mathrm{loc}}^2\left( \Bbb{R};V'\right)$, where $V'$ is the dual of $\left(H_0^1(\Omega)\right)^N$, the evolutionary system is asymptotically compact.
 Then, the two weak attractors $\Aw$ and $\mathfrak A_{\w}$ are strongly compact strong attractors $\As$ and $\mathfrak A_{\s}$.
 Consequently, the {\it finite} strong uniform tracking property for the RDS \eqref{RDSIntrod} holds, i.e., for any fixed accuracy $\epsilon$ and time length $T$, a {\it finite} number of $T$-time length pieces of the complete trajectories on $\As$ are enough to uniformly approximate all weak solutions within the accuracy $\epsilon$ in the $\left(L^2(\Omega)\right)^N$-norm after sufficiently large time.
 Moreover, all the complete trajectories on $\As$ is equicontinuous on $(-\infty, \infty)$ in the $\left(L^2(\Omega)\right)^N$-norm.
 Note again that there is no additional assumption on the time-dependent nonlinearity.
-Hence, part of these results answer an open problem in \cite{Lu07, CL09} (see Remark \ref{r:ansOP} for more details).
+Hence, part of these results answer an open problem in \cite{Lu07, CL09}, where an appropriate symbol space is absent (see Remark \ref{r:ansOP} for more details).

 We also consider the RDS \eqref{RDSIntrod} with more regular nonlinearities $f(\cdot,t)$.
 One more assumption imposed on $f(\cdot,t)$ is a translation compact condition (see Section \ref{ss:MoreRegN}), which is necessary for the previous works to obtain the structure of the global attractors (see \cite{CV94, CV95, CV97, CV02, Lu07, CL09}).
 Analogously for the 3D NSE, we boost the results in \cite{CL09}.
 Another more assumption (see \eqref{c:uniquenessoffRDS}) on $f(\cdot,t)$ guarantees the uniqueness of the weak solutions of \eqref{RDSIntrod}.
 Hence, we can know more properties about the structure of the attractors and obtain similar results to those of 2D NSE, which generalize the results in \cite{CV02, Lu07}.